Rupom-Bhattacherjee/lorem_ipsum_mini_project_2/README.md

 <img width="522" alt="image" src="https://user-images.githubusercontent.com/28525282/202360339-6112738d-9e0a-4cbf-8d95-abe6a244f9ee.png">
 </p>

-A 8-point strategy to the bank based on our study include:
+A 8-point strategy recomendations to the bank based on our study include:

 * The first reach-out to potential customers has the highest likelihood of lead conversion.
 In light of this, most of the marketing/sales workforce must be committed to first time leads.
 An additional intricacy to workforce management can be deploying highly rated efficient marketing/sales workforce to first time leads and the others to follow-up calls.
 * The duration of the call with the potential customer is positively related to lead conversion.
 Training programs aimed at the marketing/sales workforce being able to hold conversations with clients must be pushed by the bank.